DeepWaterIMR/ggFishPlots/README.md

 Note that the floating point in the parameters depends on the [length and weight units](https://www.fishbase.de/manual/fishbasethe_length_weight_table.htm).
-According to FishBase one should use centimeters and grams but you can also transform the parameters according to the formulas given in FishBase too.
+According to the FishBase, one should use centimeters and grams but you can also transform the parameters according to the formulas given in the FishBase too.

 ``` r